meddlin/rushinglabs-blog/posts/2021/built-in-a-weekend.md

 ### Expose Weaknesses

 Working through this showed me where I was weakest in producing a full-stack solution.
-(Definitions of "full-stack" and the absence of data retention notwithstanding) ...and that was around deployment, specifically containerizing the front-end and backend portions with Docker and successfully deploying to Heroku.
+(Definitions of "full-stack" and the absence of data retention, notwithstanding) My greatest weaknesses were around deployment, specifically containerizing the front-end and backend portions with Docker, and successfully deploying to Heroku.
+Much of this just wasn't clear to me, and I found myself relying mostly on Google searches and StackOverflow answers.

 For me, "weakness" was synonymous with which aspects took the most time to implement.
-If you're walking through this exercise, also watch out for what you're able to document, or explain, the least.
+However another indicator to look for is, watch out for what you're able to document, or explain, the least.
+I _definitely_ would struggle to fully explain those Dockerfiles, and what makes them work vs. not work.

 Second to this, I would say reflect on what features/aspect you're willing to cut from the beginning.
+Are you cutting them because they take too long or because they're difficult?
 For me, this was styling and UI.
-I knew it was going to look ugly.
-Small caveat here though, sometimes we cut things because we don't have time--even if we know exactly how to implement them.
+I knew it was going to look ugly, and even though I could eventually get it done it would take up too much time.

 ## Now What?

 The main goal I had set was accomplished.
 The app was built, and the basic functionality is there.
 But then what?

 I'm interested to see how I can setup a full CI/CD pipeline from my workspace in VS Code, through GitHub, and onto deploying on Heroku.
 Also now that I'm in a role as an AppSec Engineer, I also would like to see what kind of security tooling can be incorporated into this.
 The idea of being able to deploy to production, while receiving direct feedback on security, just seems incredible.
+Especially for hobbyist projects like this where you rarely have the budget and architecture for complete testing and scanning suites.

 If you want to see it, check out [this link](https://amortize-client.herokuapp.com/).
 I'm running this on one of Heroku's free dynos, so it may take about 20-30s to load if the container is asleep.